changhu73/changhu73.github.io/_pages/travel.md

 </div>

 <script>
-  // This script section remains unchanged as it handles functionality
+  // The script remains unchanged as all modifications were handled with CSS. document.addEventListener('DOMContentLoaded', function() {
-  // (drag-to-scroll and double-click-to-fullscreen) that is
-  // independent of the new hover effect. document.addEventListener('DOMContentLoaded', function() {
     // --- Slider Drag and Wheel Scroll Logic ---
     const sliders = document.querySelectorAll('.slider-container');